• Skip to main content

 Sunset Boulevard

 Sunset Boulevard is a popular stretch of street within the park as it connects with Hollywood Boulevard.
-It has buildings made to resemble the namesake and is the best place to watch the lights shows on the Tower of Terror.
+It has buildings made to resemble the namesake and is the best place to watch the light shows on the Tower of Terror.

 Rides

-The most famous ride at Hollywood Studios is the Twilight Zone Tower of Terror, which opened in 1994 based on the Rod Serling series.
+The most famous ride at Hollywood Studios is the Twilight Zone Tower of Terror, which opened in 1994, based on the Rod Serling series.

 It’s set in a haunted hotel where guests are dropped from the top of a lightning-struck elevator.
-It’s one of the most thrilling rides and using Fast Passes is recommended.
+It’s one of the most thrilling rides, and using Fast Passes is recommended.

 The Rock ‘n’ Roller Coaster Starring Aerosmith is one of the few roller coasters in the park and operates indoors.
 Inspired by the rock band’s career, it opened in 1999 and features riding in the dark with lights and music.
 This is the only ride you can use the single rider lane for within the park.